MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * Apps must be fully responsive to a variety of screen sizes.
 * App must not include any direct references to in-app purchases, trial offers, offers for paid versions, or links to any online stores where users can purchase or acquire other content, apps, or add-ins from your Teams app on mobile OS (Android, iOS).
 * The iOS or Android version of the app must not show any UI or language or link to any other apps, add-ins, or websites that ask the user to pay.
-* The associated Privacy Policy and Terms of Use pages must also be free of any commerce UI or Store links.
+* The associated privacy policy and terms of use pages must also be free of any commerce UI or store links.
 * If your app contains tabs, they must follow the mobile design guidelines.
 * App should function on the following platforms:
     * iOS 9.0 and later